Patricia Witherspoon Research Award

 - Preference will be given to students working on master's theses or doctoral dissertations.

 - All research must be overseen by a faculty member.

 - The research must be conducted for a course taken for credit.

-- Expectations by the Institute: The recipient will be expected to write a summary of their research for publication by the Institute by September 15, 2014.
+- Expectations by the Institute: The recipient will be expected to write a summary of their research for publication for the Institute.
 Please contact Chuck Courtney, Assistant Director for Administration at 471-7208 with questions.

 To apply, please email the following to email@example.com:

 - Contact information including name, address, email, and telephone number.

 - Major field of study and current overall GPA.

 - Two page research prospectus including research question, brief summary of the literature, methodology, expected results and anticipated start and end dates.